wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 - current game phase = PLACEMENT
 - currently going player = PURPLE
   - player order might've been [... -> GREEN -> BLACK -> PURPLE -> ...]

-# method: `claimCardForCurrentPlayerIfPossible(): void`

-Note: this method will automatically be called at the end of the single turn cycle.
-Once a player ends their fortify phase, they should automatically receive a card given they captured a territory.

-## BVA Step 1
-Input: The underlying state of if a player is able to claim a card or not (AKA, they took over a territory this turn), as well as the current cards the player owns and who the current player is.
-Additionally, we need to consider the state of the Card Deck (if there are no cards to draw, tough luck!)

-Output: If the player is unable to claim a card, nothing will happen.
-If they are, a card will be added to their collection from the deck of available cards.
-If there are cards to claim, the Deck will change.
-If there are none, nothing happens.

-## BVA Step 2
-Input:
-- currently going player: Cases
-- ability to claim a card: Boolean
-- current player object: Pointer
-- risk card deck: Pointer

-Output:
-- current player object: Pointer
-- risk card deck: Pointer

-## BVA Step 3
-Input:
-- currently going player (Cases):
-  - SETUP (error case, should not happen at this stage of the game)
-  - YELLOW
-  - PURPLE
-  - ...
-  - BLACK
-  - The 0th, 8th possibilities (can't set, Java enum)
-- ability to claim a card (Boolean):
-  - 0 (false)
-  - 1 (true -> means claim a card if there are still some available!)
-  - A value other than true/false (can't set)
-- current player object (Pointer):
-  - A null pointer (can't set, Martin's rules)
-  - A pointer to the true object
-    - Want to know what cards they currently possess as their collection might change as a result of this method.
-- risk card deck (Pointer):
-  - A null pointer (can't set, Martin's rules)
-  - A pointer to the true object
-    - if the deck has no more cards to give, we can't give a card to the player.

-Output:
-- current player object (Pointer):
-  - Assuming claiming a card was possible, the player should have an additional card.
-- risk card deck (Pointer):
-  - Removes the drawn card from the deck if there were cards to begin with
-  - Remains empty if there weren't any

-## BVA Step 4